-When taking on a new project where the client doesn’t own the domain name(s) yet, we need to help them register the appropriate domains.
+When taking on a new project where the client does not own the domain name(s) yet, the team needs to help them register the appropriate domains.

 There is a variety of options out there for domain registration.
-All services are not all of the same quality though.
+All services are not of the same quality, though.
 If the client needs guidance in choosing a registrar, NameCheap has the best balance between records management, customer service, and price.

 Once registered (through whichever registrar), the DNS should be pointed to a CloudFlare account.
 CloudFlare, even on the free plan, offers lots of useful options like free SSL, redirect rules, and much more.

-If the client requires custom emails (e.g. [email protected]), then we can help them set it up.
+If the client requires custom emails (e.g., [email protected]), the team can help them set it up.

 The MX servers setup will vary based on which email server is being used.
 In case the client needs guidance when choosing the email server, G Suite is the most reliable option.

 After the MX servers have been configured, it is important to set up the correct SPF record.
 In most cases, and for the maximum level of security, the record should be set to “fail” (meaning that an email sent from an unauthorized server will not be delivered).